Why Do Babies Fake Cough? Reasons And Ways To Stop It

 Reasons Behind A Baby’s Fake Cough

 Faking a cough indicates your baby is developing new skills.
-Babies may fake cough due to following reasons.
+Babies may fake cough due to the following reasons.

 1. To get attention